 - depleted nutrients required to support detox pathways

-Methylation and sulfation are biochemical processes that manage a lot of important functions of the body.
+Methylation and sulfation are biochemical processes that manage important functions of the body.
 Both must work properly, and if there are genetic mutations that affect these processes, it will affect the body’s ability to detox.

 This might seem alarming, but there is good news!
 We inherit our genes, but nutrition and environment can change the way our genes express.
 If mutations are discovered through genetic testing, there are specific nutritional supplements that can enhance your child’s detoxification pathways.

 Nutritional Deficiencies or Nutrient Overloads

 A developing brain needs nutrients to thrive.
 Your child needs key nutrients for the synthesis of neurotransmitters, for antioxidant protection against toxic metals and chemicals, for gene regulation, and for many other processes in the body and brain.